When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 When choosing an AI font creator, I considered:

-Together with the FixThePhoto team, I tested 30+ AI font generators.
 Some tools looked promising but failed in practice.
 One program created fonts that appeared fine in previews but were exported as unusable vector shapes.
 Another AI font maker had a sleek design, but all the offered features were paid.
+This is why I think my findings will be valuable to those who are looking for a good AI font generator but just don't want to waste time testing every option themselves.

 What About Licensing?